joergaaa/public-post-preview-2/readme.txt

 * **Original Idea:** Jonathan Dingman

 == Development ==

+**Source Code:**
+The JavaScript source files are located in `js/src/`.
+The minified/compiled files in `js/dist/` are built from these sources.

+To build the JavaScript:
+1. Install dependencies: `npm install`
+2. Build: `npm run build`

+Full source code is available at: https://github.com/ocean90/public-post-preview

 This plugin follows WordPress coding standards and best practices:
 * PSR-4 autoloading